mittwald/cli/README.md

                                  separately.
       --site-title=<value>       site title for your Contao installation.
       --version=<value>          (required) [default: latest] version of Contao to be installed.
+      --wait-timeout=<value>     [default: 600s] the duration to wait for the resource to be ready (common units like 'ms', 's', 'm' are accepted).

 DESCRIPTION
   Creates new Contao installation.